 SEM will be a leader in secondary education for girls – a school distinguished by the quality of its faculty and innovative academic program, its tradition of leadership and character development, and its supportive, inclusive environment that helps each young woman grow and flourish in her own way.

 The extraordinary diversity of talent, experiences, and backgrounds in the SEM community will ensure that each of its graduates finds her voice, becomes an active and engaged citizen confident in her abilities, resilient in her outlook, and respectful of the world around her.

 Buffalo Seminary educates college-bound young women from diverse backgrounds in a vigorous and participatory environment that emphasizes development of character, intellectual independence, creativity, service, and leadership for life.
 Buffalo Seminary strives to make each girl proud of her ability to shape society rather than to be controlled by it and to awaken each student to the opportunities available to women.

-Nonsectarian since its founding, Buffalo Seminary provides a setting in which mutual respect is a fundamental principle around which students learn to value people from diverse backgrounds and to accept others on their merits.
+Nonsectarian since its founding in 1851, Buffalo Seminary provides a setting in which mutual respect is a fundamental principle around which students learn to value people from diverse backgrounds and to accept others on their merits.
 Having developed this appreciation and awareness, they will be better equipped as adults to help forge connections across diverse communities.

 Our social and academic honor code reflects the school's moral atmosphere with its expectation of trust, integrity, and respect.
 Character development is implicit at SEM.